regebro/reportingdb/reportingdb.rst

    And the next Tuesday there is a slight change in one of the database schemas, and your carefully crafted queries or Python code needs changing.
    But your boss wants THIS weeks report.
+Now.

    And in fact, She likes your reports so much, that she demands daily copies!
    But because of the complicated database schema, or lack of indexes your